New Electronic Logging Requirements for Truckers Finally Roll Out

 - Paperwork is reduced because of new hours-of-service supporting documentation requirements that are no longer needed for verification purposes.

 In addition to the concerns about driver harassment, many truckers objected to the significant expense of adding these devices to their trucks.
-The FMCSA responded to these objections by exempting tow–truck drivers who use time cards and vehicles older than model year 2000.
+The FMCSA responded to these objections by exempting tow–truck drivers who use time cards and vehicles older than the model year 2000.
 It also permits drivers to use smart phones and other wireless devices as ELDs, as long as they satisfy technical specifications.

 Even New ELD Requirements Cannot Fully Eradicate Drowsy Driving Trucking Accidents